-Image from 1917 Chronicle newspaper
+Image from 1917 Suffolk Chronicle & Mercury newspaper

-Photographs and newspaper articles courtesy of Shirley Sime
+Photographs and newspaper articles courtesy of Shirley Sime.

 Born: 1887, Leeds, Yorkshire.

 Died: 17th January 1917; age 30; Died of accidental injuries.
 (Train crash France)

 Another Ipswich man killed on the same train OSCAR MORTIMER.

 Enlistment Location: Colchester, Essex; Date: 9th September 1904; Age: 18 years & 1 month; Occupation: Labourer; Religion: CofE.
 Height: 5ft 4ins.
 Tattoo – clasped hands & heart.

 Service: Home – 9th September 1904 – 7th November 1905 – Malta – 8th November 1905 – 2nd April 1907 – Home – 3rd April 1907 – 18th February 1908 – Malta – 19th February 1908 – 21st January 1909 – Egypt – 22nd January 1909 – 9th October 1911 – Home – 10th October 1911.
 B.E.F.
 Embarked – Marseille 17th November 1915 – Disembarked Salonica 25th November 1915.

 Offence: Malta – 12th May 1906 – Acting Corporal –

 Having a dirty rifle at rifle inspection – reverted to Private.